bookofproofs/bookofproofs.github.io/_sources/history/19th-century/campbell.md

 5. Authored over a dozen scientific papers in the field of mathematics and its applications.
 6. Served as a mentor to future mathematicians through lectures, webinars, and speaking engagements.

-Born 27 May1862, Lisburn, Co Antrim, Ireland.
+Born 27 May 1862, Lisburn, Co Antrim, Ireland.
 Died 1 October 1924, Oxford, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Campbell/)